mavryk-network/mavryk-protocol/docs/alpha/adaptive_issuance.rst

 Adaptive Issuance
 =================

-Adaptive Issuance is a novel mechanism regulating tez issuance in Mavryk.
+Adaptive Issuance is a novel mechanism regulating mav issuance in Mavryk.

-The :doc:`Mavryk economic protocol <./protocol>` issues new tez via:
+The :doc:`Mavryk economic protocol <./protocol>` issues new mav via:

 -  Participation rewards: incentives given to delegates for :doc:`participation in consensus <consensus>` and random seed generation.
 -  The :doc:`Liquidity Baking (LB) subsidy <liquidity_baking>`.
--  Protocol "invoices": lump sums of tez issued and allocated during protocol migration.
+-  Protocol "invoices": lump sums of mav issued and allocated during protocol migration.

 Participation rewards and the LB subsidy are regularly issued by the